Matthew Knight

 Matthew Knight (born c.
-1993/1994) is a former Canadian actor known for his roles in Queer as Folk, as Ethan Morgan in My Babysitter's a Vampire, and as Jake Kimble in The Grudge film series.
+1993/1994) is a Canadian former actor known for his roles in Queer as Folk, as Ethan Morgan in My Babysitter's a Vampire, and as Jake Kimble in The Grudge film series.
 Since then he has appeared in over a dozen television series, more than ten television movies and a number of feature-length and short films.
 He has been nominated seven times for a Young Artist Award and has won twice, for his performance in Candles on Bay Street (2006) and Gooby (2009).

 Career

 Knight's first leading role in a feature film was Will Burton in Big Spender (2003).
 After performing on various television shows, he appeared in Peep (2004 and in The Greatest Game Ever Played (2005) as Young Francis Ouimet.
 In 2006, he appeared in the werewolf film Skinwalkers.
 He later appeared in The Grudge 2 (2006) and The Grudge 3 (2009) as Jake Kimble.

 Knight later appeared The Good Witch (2008), The Good Witch's Garden (2009), The Good Witch's Gift (2010), The Good Witch's Family (2011) and The Good Witch's Charm (2012).
 He also starred in the television movie and series My Babysitter's a Vampire.
 He has starred in the episodes, "Alien Candy" and "Checking Out" of the TV series, R.L.
 Stine's The Haunting Hour.